Bennotsi-MTG/Doomsday-Codex/basics.md

 *Ideas Unbound*

 GP in hand:
-1. cast Doomsday build: -> IU, LED, LED, GP, BW(ToA)
+1. Cast Doomsday build: -> IU, LED, LED, GP, BW(ToA)
-2. cast GP, draw IU
+2. Cast GP, draw IU
-3. cast IU, draw LED, LED, GP
+3. Cast IU, draw LED, LED, GP
-4. cast LED
+4. Cast LED
-5. cast LED
+5. Cast LED
-6. hold priority, cast GP, sacrifice LEDs for RRR+BBB, pass priority, draw BW
+6. Cast GP, hold priority, sacrifice LEDs for BBB+RRR, pass priority, draw BW
-7. cast BW, get ToA from sideboard
+7. Cast BW, get ToA from sideboard
-8. cast ToA
+8. Cast ToA

 This pile has cost you BBB+UU and 4 life and results in 8 storm, that is 16 lifeloss.
 Note that UU is often paid for by a Lion's Eye Diamond.
-With a Dark Ritual and a Lion's Eye Diamond preceding the Doomsday you already generate enough storm to cause 20 lifeloss.
+With a Dark Ritual (to cast Doomsday) and a Lion's Eye Diamond preceding the Doomsday you already generate enough storm to cause 20 lifeloss.
 If you are low on life you'll need more mana to cast GP for mana instead of life.